 The Mixtures Specialty Section was approved by the Society of Toxicology and inaugurated at the 2006 SOT Annual Meeting in San Diego, California.
 An organizational committee representing academia, government, industry, and the private sector were responsible for its establishment.
 The Mixtures Specialty Section supports the advancement of science-based safety assessment; facilitates the ability for government, industry, and academia to work together; and encourages funding for toxicology-related research from private and federal agencies.

-The Molecular Biology Specialty Section (MBSS) is an organization integrating members of the Society that are using or interested in applying the varied approaches of molecular biology in their research programs.
+The Molecular and Systems Biology Specialty Section (MBSS) is an organization integrating members of the Society that are using or interested in applying the varied approaches of molecular biology in their research programs.
 Molecular toxicology has become an increasingly important focus of the academic, industrial, and regulatory arena.
 Tools ranging from transgenic technologies to reporter gene assays in single cells are providing exciting opportunities for studying the effects of toxic agents at their molecular targets, and for

 understanding the regulation and mechanisms of these interactions.